PacktPublishing/40-Algorithms-Every-Programmer-Should-Know/README.md

               index = index + 1
       return found
   ```
+* Page 83: In the following sentence: "Any operation that can run independently on a split is called a map.
+In the preceding diagram, the map operation coverts ...",
+ coverts should be replaced by converts.

+* Page 86: There is no explanation for what the _e_ in _**Union(S, e)**_ is.
+Here is the definition:
+  > _**Union(S, e)**_
+  > > _e_ is the delta corresponding to the element k that we are adding to converge the solution.

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.